Fires

 Fire regulations

-In the past, local councils set fire regulations for their own area.
-When Fire and Emergency New Zealand was created in 2017, the Fire and Emergency New Zealand Act 2017 was designed to cover most fire-related rules, and Kāpiti Coast District Council's regulations around lighting fires expired.
-Local councils no longer have the legal ability to declare fire seasons or issue fire permits.
+Before 2017, local councils made their own fire rules.
+When Fire and Emergency New Zealand was established, the Fire and Emergency New Zealand Act 2017 took over most fire-related rules, which ended Council's fire regulations.
+Now local councils can't declare fire seasons or issue fire permits.

 Fire permits